Table of contents:

 Creating new product

 If you want to create a new product, click on the button in the upper right corner above the product table - New product.
 You will be redirected to the product details page (see Editing product).
-At this point, you can start setting data fields of the product.
+Product list At this point, you can start setting data fields of the product.
 Make sure you select the product type first.
 The product type defines the structure of the product variant and it cannot be changed after the product is created.
-After you firstly save the product, you’ll be redirected to the product edit page (see Editing product).
+New product page After you firstly save the product, you’ll be redirected to the product edit page (see Editing product).

 Editing product